-Secure Plugin Deployment
+Plugin Deployment

 It is absolutely vital that only known plugin modules from trusted vendors be installed on the Delphix Masking Engine.
 A bad plugin may include algorithms that malfunction, possibly by failing to mask data or entering a loop consuming CPU or memory resource.
-This can lead to job failure, the engine UI becoming unresponsive, or failure to properly mask sensitive data in the case of algorithms.
-Plugin execution is sandboxed using the Java Security Manager to guard against malfunctioning code.
-However, JVM security has historically proven susceptible to allowing untrusted modules to run with the danger of malicious code gaining enhanced or full access to the system running the JVM.
+This can lead to job failure, the engine UI becoming unresponsive, or failure to properly mask sensitive data.
+While plugin execution is sandboxed using the Java Security Manager, as described in this section, to guard against malfunctioning code, JVM security has historically proven insufficient to allow untrusted modules to run without danger of malicious code gaining enhanced or full access to the system running the JVM.